crossplane-contrib/provider-ansible/docs/design.md

 * Ansible operator requires you to bundle Ansible contents into a container image then run as a Kubernetes application.
 If you have ten Ansible roles, you may need to build multiple container images where each image bundled with one or more Ansible roles that handles different Kubernetes resources.
 Ansible provider works differently.
 Instead of bundling the controller with Ansible contents inside the same container image, the provider works as a standalone Kubernetes application and runs separately.
 This allows people to have the provider call Ansible contents remotely from any place such as Ansible Galaxy, Automation Hub, or GitHub repository.

 * Ansible operator is usually implemented as an in-cluster Kubernetes application where the resources or workloads it operates on are co-located within the same cluster.
 On the contrary, Ansible provider is designed to manage resources remotely.
 It usually runs itself in a Kubernetes cluster, then operates on the resources or workloads on remote systems.
 Of course, it can also handle in-cluster resources or workloads if your Ansible contents manage Kubernetes resources using Ansible k8s module.

+## Appendix: Feature List

+The following list includes the major features that are discussed in this document with their current status: implemented or not implemented.

+- ✅ Inline Playbook
+- ✅ Remote Role
+- ❎ Remote Playbook
+- ✅ Credentials
+- ✅ Requirements
+- ✅ Variables
+- ❎ Ansible Run Policy: ObserveAndDelete
+- ❎ Ansible Run Policy: CheckWhenObserve